pdgarden/recipe-recommender-system/README.md

 ## Exploratory data analysis

-The EDA os led through the [eda_recipe_recommendations.ipynb](eda/eda_recipe_recommendations.ipynb) notebooks and explore the use of word embeddings and KNN algoithm to define an affinity score for the user.
+The EDA os led through the [eda_recipe_recommendations.ipynb](eda/eda_recipe_recommendations.ipynb) notebooks and explore the use of word embeddings and KNN algorithm to define an affinity score for the user.